Voting in Hawaii

 Hawaii Election Day Registration

-If you’re eligible to vote in Hawaii but have not yet registered, you can register and vote at an Early Walk In Voting location during the early voting period or at the polling place determined by your address on Election Day.
+If you’re eligible to vote in Hawaii but have not yet registered, you can register and vote at a voter service center during the early voting period or on Election Day.

 You can pre-register to vote in Hawaii when you turn 16.